smartcontractkit/documentation/docs/chainlink-automation/compatible-contracts.md

 To use Chainlink Automation, contracts must meet the following requirements:

-- Import `AutomationCompatible.sol`.
+- Import `KeeperCompatible.sol`.
 You can refer to the [Chainlink Contracts](https://github.com/smartcontractkit/chainlink/tree/develop/contracts/src) on GitHub to find the latest version.
-- Use the `AutomationCompatibleInterface` from the library to ensure your `checkUpkeep` and `performUpkeep`function definitions match the definitions expected by the Chainlink Automation Network.
+- Use the `KeeperCompatibleInterface` from the library to ensure your `checkUpkeep` and `performUpkeep`function definitions match the definitions expected by the Chainlink Automation Network.
 - Include a `checkUpkeep` function that contains the logic that will be executed off-chain to see if `performUpkeep` should be executed. `checkUpkeep` can use on-chain data and a specified `checkData` parameter to perform complex calculations off-chain and then send the result to `performUpkeep` as `performData`.
 - Include a `performUpkeep` function that will be executed on-chain when `checkUpkeep` returns `true`.
 Because `performUpkeep` is external, users are advised to revalidate conditions and performData.